 The Spalding MFA Program is diverse in many different ways: heritage, race, geographical location, age, gender, sexual orientation, religion.
 Few venues in life offer such a range of diversity.
 It is a permanent goal of the Program to increase diversity and encourage acceptance of each person and of his or her individual creative expression.

-The Spalding MFA Program, which now has graduated more than 430 students, works hard to keep in touch with our alumni.
-Every issue of the program newsletter, “On Extended Wings,”includes writing news from students, faculty and staff, and alums.
+The Spalding MFA Program, which now has graduated 474 students, works hard to keep in touch with our alumni.
+Every issue of the program newsletter, “On Extended Wings,” includes writing news from students, faculty and staff, and alums.
 At the end of every spring residency, we have Homecoming activities.
 We have offered weeklong writers’ retreats and also offer our summer residency abroad locations as vacation destinations for alumni and guests.

 Through Facebook, alumni have a discussion venue where they can keep informed of one another’s activities and discuss books, craft issues, or other topics of interest.
 Through online writing groups, alumni may exchange materials and critiques with other alumni.
 Other groups of alums have begun writing groups and book discussions in their regional areas.

 Our alumni association has a website, Facebook page, and newsletter, called SOARING.
 See http://www.spaldingmfaalum.com The association seeks ways to keep alumni involved though events such as Homecoming and also through the organization the regional events.

 At each residency up to eight Post Graduate Residency Assistants, who are alumni, are selected to attend the residency and help out the MFA Staff and faculty as needed.
 The Program gives stipend that helps defray travel, food, and housing costs.
 The MFA Program continues to seek ways for keep alumni connected.